Automattic/jetpack/docker/README.md

 Once you’ve done that, follow [these steps](https://ngrok.com/download) to download and set up ngrok.
 However, instead of step four, edit your [config file](https://ngrok.com/docs#default-config-location) as explained below:

-Edit your config file so it looks like this:

 ```
 authtoken: YOUR_AUTH_TOKEN # This should already be here